mjfrigaard/beyond-spreadsheets-command-line-tools/README.md

 ## Slides

-The slide deck for this presentation is here: http://bit.ly/33DuKMt
+The slide deck for this presentation is [here](http://bit.ly/33DuKMt)

-Comment on the slides here: http://bit.ly/bu-beyond-spreadsheets
+Comment on the slides [here](http://bit.ly/bu-beyond-spreadsheets)

 ## RStudio.Cloud project

-There is an RStudio cloud project with the `docs/bu-beyond-spreadsheets.md` file here: https://rstudio.cloud/project/618815
+There is an RStudio cloud project with the `docs/bu-beyond-spreadsheets.md` file [here](https://rstudio.cloud/project/618815)

 ## Set up